-- 37. A statute may be so vague or threatening to constitutionally protected activity that it can be pronounced wholly unconstitutional; i.e., unconstitutional on its face.
+36. A statute may be so vague or threatening to constitutionally protected activity that it can be pronounced wholly unconstitutional; i.e., unconstitutional on its face.
 Papachristou v.
-City of Jacksonville, 405 U.S. 156 (1972). - 38.
-SB 406 not only criminalizes the legally authorized conduct enabled in NRS 293.274, it also makes it a Category E felony to engage in the very purpose NRS 293.274 exists. - 39.
-Plaintiffs seek a declaration from this Court affirming that SB 406 subsection 1 and 2 are unconstitutional under the 1st Amendment and Due Process clause of the 5th and 14th Amendment. - 40.
-To prevent, wrongful prosecution under SB 406, Plaintiffs seek to have their and others rights protected from alleged criminal conduct and request a permanent injunction against future enforcement of subsections 1 and 2 of SB 406.
+City of Jacksonville, 405 U.S. 156 (1972).

+37. SB 406 not only criminalizes the legally authorized conduct enabled in NRS 293.274, it also makes it a Category E felony to engage in the very purpose NRS 293.274 exists.
+38. Plaintiffs seek a declaration from this Court affirming that SB 406 subsection 1 and 2 are unconstitutional under the 1st Amendment and Due Process clause of the 5th and 14th Amendment.

+39. To prevent, wrongful prosecution under SB 406, Plaintiffs seek to have their and others rights protected from alleged criminal conduct and request a permanent injunction against future enforcement of the SB406 in its entirety.